U.S. Launches 'Defensive Strike' At Taliban As Fragile Afghan Peace Deal Teeters

 "We had a good conversation.
 We've agreed there's no violence.
 We don't want violence," Trump told journalists Tuesday after the Taliban publicized the call.
 "We'll see what happens.
 They're dealing with Afghanistan, but we'll see what happens."

-The White House has not officially released a readout, but the Taliban, in its own summary of the 35-minute conversation, says the president commended Baradar.
+The White House has not officially released a readout, but the Taliban, in their own summary of the 35-minute conversation, says the president commended Baradar.

 "You are a tough people and have a great country, and I understand that you are fighting for your homeland," Trump told the Taliban official, according to the group's readout.
 "We have been there for 19 years and that is a very long time, and withdrawal of foreign forces from Afghanistan now is in the interest of everyone."

 More than 2,400 Americans have died in Afghanistan since the U.S. invaded the country with the intent to overthrow the Taliban — which had harbored Osama bin Laden, leader of al-Qaida and orchestrator of the Sept.
-11, 2001 attacks.
-The financial cost of the war has been estimated at roughly $1 trillion.
+11, 2001, attacks.
+The financial cost of the war has been estimated at $1 trillion.

 Politics